siobhain/travelexpenses/README.md

-### Validator TEsting
+### Validator Testing
 PEP8 - no errors returned from pep8online.com

 ## Deployment
-The project was deployed using Code I mock terminal for Heroku
+The project was deployed using Code Institute mock terminal for Heroku

 Steps
 fork or clone this repo